marcjammet/notredam2/README.md

 # notredam
-This repository has been automatically exported from code.google.com/p/notredam .
+This repository has been korked from crs4/notredam .

 The latest version of the source code is in the notredam-replacement branch .